flecoqui/Windows10/Samples/VisionUWPSampleApp/README.md

 Next steps
 --------------

-The Speech-To-Text UWP Sample Applicaton could be improved to support the following features:
+The Vision UWP Sample Applicaton could be improved to support the following features:
 <p/>

-1. Integration with LUIS Cognitive Services for continuous recording
+1. Better Camera usage
-2. Support of MP3, AAC, WMA audio files
+2. Display result over the picture